kulansam/CIGpred/README.md

     -assaytype: The input RNA expression data was quantified differently based on the level of analysis.

-                1. For bulk or pseudobulk data, the value is "bulk".
+                1. For bulk or pseudo bulk data, the value is "bulk".
                 2. For Single-cell level data, the value is "single".

     -inputtype: The format of the input data differs based on the analysis level.